From Dr. Chris Reisig: Opportunity to volunteer with Cornell Emergency Medicine Interest Group

 Angela, Penny & the Blinkist Team

-Now live! – ED-to-VUC Referrals for Monoclonal Antibody Infusion – (attached job aid and criteria for eligability)
+Official go-live on Monday! – ED-to-VUC Referrals for Monoclonal Antibody Infusion – (attached job aid and criteria for eligability)

 From Dr. Robby Tanouye: Long IVs are now stocked in IV carts